davidk132/post-data-to-javascript/README.md

-# Post Type to JavaScript
+# Post Data to JavaScript
 ## WordPress Plugin

-Post Type to JavaScript (PDJ) finds custom fields in any post type, converts them into a JavaScript object and puts them on the DOM for any other JavaScript script, library or framework to use.
+Post Data to JavaScript (PDJ) finds custom fields in any post type, converts them into a JavaScript object and puts them on the DOM for any other JavaScript script, library or framework to use.
 The object lives on the global scope and is namespaced with the object name `postData`.

 If compared to a REST API or something that allows full database functions via HTTP (create, read, update, delete), then PDJ may be considered similar to a `GET` function.
 If you are looking for a more comprehensive API for fully interacting with the database, then this plugin is not for you.
 Try [WP-API](http://v2.wp-api.org/) instead, or wait until it gets fully integrated into WordPress core.